j05t/lesion-analysis/README.md

 25,331 images are available for training across 8 different categories.
 Additionally, the test dataset contains an additional outlier class not represented in the training data, which developed systems must be able to identify.

 ## Results
-An ensemble of classifiers performs at 0.624 overall score: https://challenge2019.isic-archive.com/live-leaderboard.html (2019: Lesion Diagnosis).
+An ensemble of classifiers performs at 0.629 balanced multiclass accuracy [(ISIC 2019 Live Leaderboard - 2019: Lesion Diagnosis)](https://challenge2019.isic-archive.com/live-leaderboard.html).

 ![ROC](https://github.com/j05t/lesion-analysis/blob/master/ensemble_plot.png)